slinningsander/Sounds-Good-Music-Finder/README.md

 - #### Guideline 2.1 Keyboard Accessible
   All functionality on the website is accessible through the keyboard.
 Mainly by using the tabulator, but also the arrow buttons and spacebar to select between options in radio buttons and drop-down menus.
+- #### Guideline 2.4 Navigable
+  The application has an intuitive focus order that makes sense.

 ### Principle 3: Understandable

 - #### Guideline 3.1 Readable

   The language of the page (english) is specified in index.html

+- #### Guideline 3.2 Predictable
+  We used to make queries and load content when the input in the searchbar changed.
+We have now made it so content only load after you have pressed enter or the search button to make our application more predictable.
+- #### Guideline 3.3 Input assistance
+  We have made sure to prompt the user with the text "Search..." so that they better understand that the searchbar in fact is a searchbar and not something else.

 ### Principle 4: Robust

 - #### Guideline 4.1 Compatible
   We have used ESLint to ensure that our code is free from errors.
 This is to ensure robustness and compatibility with most standard browsers.
+We also give the users feedback if something goes wrong or their search doesn't yield any results.

 ## Sustainable web development